hydroflux/abstractor-ws/README.md

 - [ ] Review all scripts for "standardized" functions that might be extrapolated
 - [ ] Create a time_management file in settings to handle sleeps, dates, & timers
 - [ ] Create a 'testing' script that imports all settings & variables & opens a browser instance so dev setup doesn't have to be completely manual
+- [ ] Create a selenium general_functions script to handle duplicable functions that require the webdriver in order to run

 ### Leopard To Do